 3. How to respond if a student is unconscious Open the child’s airway, tilt their head and check for breathing.
 If they seem to be breathing, put them in a recovery position.
 If they are not breathing, call triple zero to ensure that an ambulance is on the scene as soon as possible.

 When breathing stops, it’s usually an indication that the heart will need some encouragement.
 Begin CPR using the CPR kit from your first aid supplies.
 To get the heart pumping again, give the victim 30 chest compressions at a rate of between 100-120 per minute.
 Pumping to the beat of Staying Alive is a nifty tip to ensure that you maintain the correct pace.
 After 30 chest compressions, give the victim two rescue breaths.
 Continue alternating between pumping and rescue breaths until the paramedics arrive.

 If you do not know how to perform CPR, check the CPR card in your first aid kit to ensure that you use the correct technique.
+Be prepared, take an online BLS Course on basic safety.
 In situations where a young child requires CPR, refer to this Infant CPR fact sheet.